Click a link below to jump ahead:

 The Harris Centre will undertake an 18-month, public-dialogue process that will provide a neutral platform to discuss ideas and solutions to create economic and social prosperity while mitigating and adapting to climate change.
 The process is focused on bringing forward key information, stimulating respectful discussion, and uncovering ideas and solutions.
 The project will engage a wide range of participants from academia, industry, community, and government, as well as the general public.
 Information, discussion forums, and panel presentations will be made available online, along with an online engagement platform open to all members of the public.

-A demographically-representative Citizen Forum of residents of Newfoundland and Labrador over the age of 16 is being formed to provide feedback on the various panels and presentations that we will facilitate, creating an open dialogue between the presenters and the public.
+A demographically-representative Citizen Forum of residents of Newfoundland and Labrador over the age of 16 has been formed to provide feedback on the various panels and presentations that we will facilitate, creating an open dialogue between the presenters and the public.
 Key-findings will be synthesized into a series of summative reports and presented at a final convention, to be held in Spring 2022.

 In addition to the Harris Centre team managing the events, website and facilitating dicussions, the ForecastNL project has a dedicated Steering Committee comprised of industry, community, Indigenous, and academic leaders who bring a broad range of perspectives and experience to the table; these individuals have knowledge of the economy and society of NL, as well as varying expertise related to the environment, climate change, regional development, labour, and the energy industry.